dddrrreee/cs240lx-25spr/labs/7-imu-i2c/README.md

   4. Acceptable is within +/- 14%.
 Anything more than that is a reject.

+If you need floating point, look in: [../../guides/using-float](../../guides/using-float).
+Hopefully "it just works" after you change the Makefile.

 ---------------------------------------------------------------------------
 ### Extension: multiple devices + i2c